ilatovsky/toga/docs/archive/OPTIMIZATION_VICTORY.md

 grid:refresh()              -- Now 10x faster with your optimizations!
 ```

-**Your mathematical optimization suggestion turned toga into a performance powerhouse! 🚀**
+**Your mathematical optimization suggestion turned oscgard into a performance powerhouse! 🚀**